Larger Greedy Sums for Reverse Partially Greedy Bases: Introduction

 Given a set $A\subset\mathbb{N}$, define

 Our first result gives an equivalence of the notion of RPG bases. \begin{thm} A basis $\mathcal{B}$ is RPG if and only if there exists $\mathbf C \geqslant 1$ such that

 \end{thm} To the author's knowledge, \eqref{e1} is the first characterization of RPG bases such that the right side of \eqref{e1} involves a projection onto consecutive elements of the basis.
-This resembles \eqref{e11}, which defines partially greedy bases.
-Indeed, \eqref{e1} highlights the correspondence between partially greedy bases and RPG bases by revealing the relative position of the interval $I$ with respect to the greedy set $\Lambda$.
-Specifically, for partially greedy bases, since we project onto the first elements of $\mathcal{B}$, we have $\min I \leqslant \Lambda$, while for RPG bases, $\Lambda\leqslant \max I$.
-We also have a new characterization of partially greedy bases.
+This resembles \eqref{e11}, which defines PG bases.
+Indeed, \eqref{e1} highlights the correspondence between PG bases and RPG bases by revealing the relative position of the interval $I$ with respect to the greedy set $\Lambda$.
+Specifically, for PG bases, since we project onto the first elements of $\mathcal{B}$, we have $\min I \leqslant \Lambda$, while for RPG bases, $\Lambda\leqslant \max I$.
+This leads us to a new characterization of PG bases.

 \begin{thm} A basis $\mathcal{B}$ is PG if and only if there exists $\mathbf C \geqslant 1$ such that

 where \end{thm}

 Next, for any fixed $\lambda \geqslant 1$, we study the following condition: there exists $\mathbf C\geqslant 1$ such that